renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/privacy.md

 # Privacy Guarantees

-In the [[Introduction]](/), we mentioned three classes of problems that arise in current decentralized exchanges: Lack of pre-trade privacy, lack of post-trade privacy, and MEV.
-By using pairwise MPC matching and zero-knowledge settlement as discussed in [[The MPC-ZKP Architecture]](/core-concepts/mpc-zkp), Renegade solves all three of these
+In the [Introduction](/), we mentioned three classes of problems that arise in current decentralized exchanges: Lack of pre-trade privacy, lack of post-trade privacy, and MEV.
+By using pairwise MPC matching and zero-knowledge settlement as discussed in [The MPC-ZKP Architecture](/core-concepts/mpc-zkp), Renegade solves all three of these problems:
-problems:

 - **Pre-trade privacy**.
 Since wallets are maintained locally by relayers, the smart contract never sees any order or balance information.
 Also, handshakes